 Programming Writer

 Programming Writer focused on the developer experience.
 Application developer with 15 years experience turned writer.
 Experienced writer in the developer space.
-Familiar with JAVA, C, C#, and Windows Azure.
+Familiar with React Native, C, C#, and Windows Azure.

 Writing and updating documentation for the launch of the OS1 Platform.
 Specifying processes, mentoring new writers, and determining standards for the documentation.
 Contributing to UI design of the developer dashboard.